-The qualified small employer health reimbursement arrangement (QSEHRA), also known as a small business HRA, is a company-funded, tax-free health benefit used to reimburse employees for personal health care expenses.
+The qualified small employer health reimbursement arrangement (QSEHRA) is a company-funded, tax-free health benefit used to reimburse employees for personal healthcare expenses.

-Small businesses often use the QSEHRA as an alternative to traditional group health insurance because they can set their own budget and provide a formal health benefit to all employees, regardless of employees’ individual circumstances.
+Small organizations often use the QSEHRA as an alternative to traditional group health insurance because they can set their own budget and provide a formal health benefit to all employees, regardless of employees’ individual circumstances.

 In this post, we’ll go over the basic definition of the QSEHRA and point you to other resources to help you learn more about this important new benefit.

 How a QSEHRA works

-With a QSEHRA, businesses offer employees a monthly allowance and employees buy what fits their needs.
+With a QSEHRA, organizations offer employees a monthly allowance and employees buy what fits their needs.

 Here’s how it works: